erfanzar/EasyDeL/docs/install.md

 # Installing EasyDeL

-EasyDeL uses FJFormer and JAX as main dependencies in order to run the scripts but there are some things that needs to be installed such as GO-lang to JAX specific platform installations, but you can simply install EasyDeL via pip:
+EasyDeL uses FJFormer and JAX as main dependencies in order to run the scripts but there are some packages that needs to be installed such as GO-lang to JAX specific platform installations, but you can simply install EasyDeL via pip:

 ```shell